Ralf van Bühren: Academic work

-Since 2006 van Bühren is teaching Art History as professor at the Pontifical University of Santa Croce in Rome.
+Since 2006, van Bühren is teaching Art History as professor at the Pontifical University of Santa Croce in Rome.
 The focus of his research and his lectures at the School of Church Communications is on Art and Architecture as Communication Media, at the School of Theology on Liturgical Art from Antiquity to the Present, including its implications for theology and Church history.
 At many universities, these subjects do not rate among the required courses within the teaching program of the studies of Catholic theology, although the Second Vatican Council asked to study the history and principles of Christian art.
 The Pontifical University of Santa Croce includes these issues in its teaching program of theological studies, also in communication studies.

-From 2014 to 2022 he was consultant to the Pontifical Council for Culture.
+From 2014 to 2022, he was consultant to the Pontifical Council for Culture.
 Since 2014, he is editorial board member of the peer-reviewed journal Church, Communication and Culture, edited by Santa Croce's School of Communications and published by Routledge (Taylor & Francis Group).
 Recently, van Bühren's communication studies explain the importance of art history for Religious Tourism, cultural journalism, religious correspondents and Church media relations.

 His current lectures include courses on Christian Art and Architecture in Rome.
 From Antiquity to the Present (in English), open to students of US universities with campus in Rome.
 These courses intersperse classroom sessions with site visits.
 Students are encouraged to combine both the visual and contextual analysis of artworks.

-Ralf van Bühren is a member of the Medieval Academy of America (Cambridge, MA), the International Center of Medieval Art (New York), the International Society for Research on the History of the Councils (Vienna, Rome and Bamberg; “Internationale Gesellschaft für Konziliengeschichtsforschung") and the Görres Society (Roman Institute).
+Ralf van Bühren is a member of the Medieval Academy of America (Cambridge, MA), the International Center of Medieval Art (New York), the International Society for Research on the History of the Councils (Vienna, Rome and Bamberg; “Internationale Gesellschaft für Konziliengeschichtsforschung") and the Roman Institute of the Görres Society (RIGG).